 What do I need to bring with me to the class?

-what if I have an injury or a medical history in the past?
+what if I have an injury or a medical history?

-it is important to inform us if you have an injury or a medical history. please seek your GP's advise on that matter.
+it is important to inform us if you have an injury or a medical history in advance. please seek your GP's advise on that matter.

 What if I have any other enquiries about the class or personal training?

-please leave your questions in the form below and I will respond as soon as I can.
+please click on the link below to fill in a form and I will respond as soon as I can.